Ouranosinc/Magpie/docs/glossary.rst

         :term:`Logged User`.

     Direct Permission
-        Describes a :term:`Permission` that originates directly from a :term:`Service`.
+        Describes a :term:`Permission` that originates directly and only from a :term:`Service`.
-        See :ref:`direct permissions` details.
+        See also :ref:`Direct Permissions` description.

     Discoverable Group
         :term:`Group` that has property ``discoverable=True``, making it publicly viewable to any-level user.